Localize Android Apps with AI

 Automating the Translation Process

-You don’t need to upload strings.xml manually every time something changes.
-PTC can automatically monitor updates to your resource file and keep your translations up to date.
+Once you’ve tried manual translation, you can save time by automating the process with PTC.
+This way, you don’t need to upload strings.xml every time something changes.
+PTC can automatically monitor updates to your resource file and update translations.

 Option 1